indiah444/Media-Polarisation-Project/democracy_now_scraper/README.md

 - `transform_dn.py`: Contains function to combine the results into a pandas dataframe.

-- `load_dn.py`: Uploads the dataframe as a CSV to teh S3 bucket.
+- `load_dn.py`: Uploads the dataframe as a CSV to the S3 bucket.

-- `pipeline_dn.py`: This file contains the main Lambda handler function for the Democracy News scraper.
+- `pipeline_dn.py`: This file contains the main Lambda handler function that runs the ETL pipeline for the Democracy News scraper.